 Resistance of a petroleum product to oxidation, thereby increasing its potential service or storage life.
 Since the life of many lubricants can be well over a year, simulations are used to show the time required for a sample to develop a specified degree of oxidation under accelerated conditions.

 Waxy or “sweet” crude oil.
 It is the most common type of base oil in production.
 It has a poor pour point due to the tendency to form wax molecule chains.
 It typically has excellent oxidation stability and a high viscosity index.

 A category of base stocks with an alkyl subcategory typically used in aircraft hydraulic fluids, and an aryl subcategory typically used in compressor oils, metal production/mining hydraulic fluids, steam and gas turbine power generation.
 Phosphate esters offer low volatility, good chemical stability and fire resistance/good fire-extinguishing capabilities.
 They are sensitive to moisture and high density, and they have selective seal and paint compatibility.
 They can be considered toxic/hazardous in large quantities.

 Polyalkylene Glycol (PAG)

 A category of base stocks typically used in air and gas compressors, textile lubricants, automotive air-conditioning compressors and marine oils.
-They are available in water-soluble, water-insoluble and food-grade varieties.
+They are available in water-soluble, oil soluble, water-insoluble and food-grade varieties.
 They have very high viscosity indexes.

 A category of base stocks often used in air compressor lubricants, engine oils, transmission fluids and gear lubricants.
 They offer excellent oxidative resistance for a very long fluid life, very high viscosity indexes for enhanced lubrication at hot and cold temperatures, excellent seal compatibility and excellent water separation.
 They are not compatible with glycols and other specialty chemicals.
 They have limited additive solubility.